STARTS

 Lesson 4:

-Completing the project.
-Adding a new activity for the players - a timed race
+Finalizing the project.
+Adding activity for the players a timed race

 Lesson 3:

 Learning how to create visual effects.
-Working with the LUA and GUI.
-Creating a respawn for our car
+Working with the user interface and the LUA programming language.
+Create a respawn for our car

-Result: We increased our knowledge of LUA programming.
-We understood how functions work and learned how to apply conditions.
-We learned how to work with visual effects.
+Result: We deepened our understanding of LUA programming.
+Additionally, we learned how to work with visual effects.
 We created our own game with a race track and published it online!

 Lesson 1: